 The German vaccination system

-The vaccination system guidelines in Germany are published by the Robert Koch Institute.
-They provide relevant and up-to-date information on vaccines that help prevent the spread of contagious diseases.
+The Robert Koch Institute publishes the guidelines for the German vaccination system.
+They also provide relevant and up-to-date information on vaccines that help prevent the spread of contagious diseases.

 All public health insurance firms pay for the vaccinations recommended by the Permanent Vaccination Commission according to the official vaccination guideline.
-Some health insurances also pay for vaccinations against diseases that you might catch while on holiday abroad (Reiseimpfung).
+Some health insurance plans in Germany also pay for vaccinations against diseases that you might catch while on holiday abroad (Reiseimpfung).
 You and your children are entitled to receive inoculations free of charge via your statutory health insurance package.

 Public opinion on vaccinations in Germany is positive; as a result, the current national vaccination rate is 93%.
 However, authorities report that this is still slightly below the official goal of 95%.
 German Health Minister Jens Spahn has recently put forward a proposal to encourage vaccinations and has suggested implementing fines of €2,500 and kindergarten bans on unvaccinated children.
 In addition, many German states – such as Brandenburg – are currently discussing making vaccinations compulsory, as the rate of measles infections has tripled in recent year because of parents’ fears that the MMR vaccine may cause autism (in spite of the fact there is no scientific evidence to support this.)
 If successful, this proposal could come into effect by March 2020.